Google Sheets Compound Interest: How to Calculate [Easy Formula]

 Compound interest is the interest applied on both the principal amount as well as interest accumulated over previous periods.

 For example, if you save $100 in a bank account for which the bank pays you 5% interest annually, you get an interest of $5 in the first year ($100 * 5%).
 In the second year, you get an interest of $5.25 ($105 * 5%).
 In the third year, your interest compounds to $5.51 ($110.25 * 5%).
-In this way, each year your interest keeps compounding, since you’re earning interest not just on the principal amount, but also on the interest that you’re accumulating each year.
+In this way, each year your interest keeps compounding.
+That’s because you’re earning interest not just on the principal amount, but also on the interest that you’re accumulating each year.

 What is better compounded monthly or annually?